Serenacula/splitby/planned-features.md

 ## Stretch Features

 -   Drop --input OR replace the string with a file input (done)
--   --output for output file
+-   Functions to turn off the strict modes (done)
--   --format that can auto-output json or csv for the user
+-   --format that can auto-output json or csv for the user (dropped)
+-   -o,--output for specifying output file
 -   Zero-indexing
--   Functions to turn off the strict modes (done)
+-   --list to show you a list of each item with its index

 ## Post-Feature Refinement